About the Tooth Fairy, the Easter Bunny, and Santa Claus

 The Easter Bunny: I consider Easter to be the most important Christian holiday, representing Jesus’ sacrifice on the cross in payment of my sins.
 Yes, I know it falls on the pagan holiday honoring a fertility goddess, symbolized by a rabbit.
 I get that.

-But again, to avoid confusion as to what we were celebrating, we opted out of da Bunny.
-We do eggs as a talking point about new life, but we don’t do Easter baskets.
+But again, to avoid confusion as to what we were celebrating, we opted out of “da Bunny”.
+We do eggs as a talking point about new life, and we do lots of things to prepare for Easter, but we don’t do Easter baskets.

 fishchick lost tooth